Vyborg: Early history

-1710 to 1917
+Russian rule

 Vyborg remained in Swedish hands until its capture in 1710 after the Siege of Vyborg by Tsar Peter the Great in the Great Northern War.
 In the course of Peter's second administrative reform, Vyborg became the seat of the Vyborg Province of St. Petersburg Governorate.
 The 1721 Treaty of Nystad, which concluded the war with Sweden, finalized the transfer of the town and a part of Old Finland to Russia.
 The loss of Vyborg led Sweden to develop Fredrikshamn as a substitute port town.
 Another result of the loss of Vyborg was that its diocese was moved to Borgå, transforming the town into an important learning centre.

 In 1744, Vyborg became the seat of the Vyborg Governorate.
-In 1783, the governorate was transformed into the Vyborg Viceroyalty and in 1801 back into Vyborg Governorate.
+In 1783, the governorate was transformed into the Vyborg Viceroyalty; in 1801, it reverted back to Vyborg Governorate.
 In 1802, the Vyborg Governorate was renamed the Finland Governorate.

-One of the largest naval battles in history, the Battle of Vyborg Bay, was fought off the shore of the Vyborg Bay on July 4, 1790.
+One of the largest naval battles in history, the Battle of Vyborg Bay, was fought in Vyborg Bay on 4 July 1790.

-After the rest of Finland was ceded to Russia in 1809, Emperor Alexander I incorporated the town and the governorate into the newly-created Grand Duchy of Finland in 1811 (1812 NS).
+After the rest of Finland was ceded to Russia in 1809, Emperor Alexander I incorporated the town and the governorate into the newly created Grand Duchy of Finland in 1811 (1812 NS).

 Over the course of the 19th century, the town developed as the centre of administration and trade for eastern Finland.
 The inauguration of the Saimaa Canal in 1856 benefited the local economy, as it opened the vast waterways of Eastern Finland to the sea.
 Vyborg was never a major industrial center and lacked large production facilities, but its location made it serve as a focal point of transports of all industries on the Karelian Isthmus, Ladoga Karelia and southeastern Finland.
 Trams in Vyborg started in 1912.

 The Bolshevik revolutionary Vladimir Lenin lived in the town for a period between the February Revolution and October Revolution of 1917.